DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 Players take turns attempting their respective checks.
 Order is either determined by the players themselves or the last played initiative order.
 The GM determines the DC for each novel goal.

-### Character Creation
+## Character Creation

 Deck of Adventure offers both premade characters `LINK NEEDED` and a completely customizable process.
 Consult with your GM for information about the setting and what skills will be relevant for the story ahead.
 Custom creation starts with spending Experience Points on Attributes, Skills, Affinities, Vulnerabilities and/or Skills.

 - Attributes cost more, but also increase corresponding skills.
-- Spending points has deminishing returns.
+- Spending points has diminishing returns.
 Going from 0 to +1 is relatively cheap, but +3 to +4 will take many more points.
 - Skill Modifiers start “unskilled,” with a -2 Modifier, so choose carefully.
-- Vulnerabilities are roleplay and/or combat weaknesses and yeild 1 or 2 additional Experience Points to spend.
+- Vulnerabilities are roleplay and/or combat weaknesses and yield 1 or 2 additional Experience Points to spend.
 - Affinities are special features, boons or strengths, that cost 1 or 2 points.
 - Spells can have minor or major effects, and cost 1 or 2 points accordingly.

 For a full set of character creation options, see our Character Creation document `LINK NEEDED`.

-### Starting your adventure
+## Starting your adventure

 There are four steps to starting an adventure of Deck of Adventure: